 The principal risks and uncertainties relate to dynamic valuation assessment and electoral registration statutory frameworks, challenges in terms of financial resources and, particularly, securing sufficient valuation expertise to deliver our services.
-Cyber security is an ever-present risk and the provision of IT services by Aberdeenshire Council and the support of their IT team is a key factor in minimising the risk to the Board.
+Cyber security is an ever-present and high-profile risk and the provision of IT services by Aberdeenshire Council and the support of their IT team is a key factor in mitigating risks to the Board.

 Apart from the normal control measures in terms of financial and operational planning, the Assessor & ERO and the management team continue to mitigate risk and uncertainty through partnership working through the Scottish Assessors Association (SAA) and external agencies.
-The Assessor & ERO is Chair of the Association's Basic Principles Committee, Secretary to the SAA Domestic Subjects and Electoral Registration committees, and a member of the Electoral Management Board for Scotland.
-Together with the management team's representation on all the SAA committees, the organisation is well placed to meet the challenges of any changes to its valuation assessment and registration functions.
+The Assessor & ERO is Chair of the Association's Basic Principles Committee, Secretary to the Domestic Subjects Committee, Vice-Chair of the Electoral Registration Committee and a member of the Electoral Management Board for Scotland and the UK Government's Nations Review Group.
+Together with the management team's representation on all the SAA committees, the organisation is well placed to monitor and meet the challenges of any changes to its valuation assessment and registration functions.